Department of Emergency Care & Rescue

 - National Registry Skills Exam Pass Rate: 99.6%

 Student Retention Rate for the last 4 academic years:

 - Average retention rate is 78%

-While exact employment numbers are difficult to obtain, all WSU graduates can find employment either in the Fire and EMS agencies, health care facilities or continued allied health and nursing studies.
+The positive placement rate, as defined by CAAHEP based on graduates of the paramedic program who are reporting working in either a full-time or part-time position as a paramedic within twelve months of graduation, continuing their education, or serving in the military, are listed below.
+While exact employment numbers are difficult to obtain, all WSU graduates can find employment either in the Fire and EMS agencies, health care facilities, or continued allied health and nursing studies.

 First time NREMT pass rate: = 85%